leonidk/centest/README.md

 * The conversion routine is on github_census/generate_middlebury.py.
 This is a python script that requires Pillow and Imagemagick.
 * This program also supports passing valid json on the command line, instead of a file.
 * Output results are in the current working directory, to an 32-bit float disparity image PFM, and a confidence map in 32-bit floating point.
+* To visualize the pfm files, a vis_pfm script is provided `./vis_pfm depth.pfm [conf.pfm]` with an optional conf.pfm argument, which generates an out.png file the execution directory with a histogram colored depthmap.

 ## License
 Mozilla Public License 2.0.
 More information is available on the [Wikpedia article on MPL](https://en.wikipedia.org/wiki/Mozilla_Public_License) or [MPL's official FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).